Skip to main content

 • Reapplying involves completing a full onboarding process again, including updating your compliance documentation and background checks.

-• Any stipends or reimbursements for background checks are subject to taxes and applicable conditions, such as completion of a set number of substitute teaching days.
+• Any stipends or reimbursements for background checks are subject to taxes and applicable conditions, such as completion of a set number of substitute teaching days.- You must respond to acknowledgment emails from Swing Education, confirming your understanding of job availability and professional expectations, to proceed with onboarding.

 • Details about specific requirements, such as becoming a substitute teacher in California, can be found here: How Do I Become a Substitute Teacher in California β€” The Complete Guide.